-I have read and reviewed the West Texas A&M University 2019-2020 Clinic Manual.
+I have read and reviewed the West Texas A&M University 2021-2023 Clinic Manual.
 I understand all of the provisions, and agree to abide by the codes listed therein.

-I also understand that failure to comply with these codes can result in one or all of the following:
+I also underst and that failure to comply with these codes can result in one or all of the following:

-- Clinical suspension
+Clinical suspension

-- Loss of clinical hours
+Loss of clinical hours

-- Extra assignments
+Extra assignments

 Potential loss of academic standing.

-Ct.
-J. at 2 - Ct. a strong Dete

-Student's Signature Date
+Student's Sig nature Date